Attention Baby Boomers: We’ve Updated this Post with New Content and More Ways to Enjoy Life Without Breaking the Bank 🕺

 And of course, there are senior discounts.

 Never hesitate to ask for a senior discount, as you may be pleasantly surprised at how many businesses offer you a break.
 Check around, because utility providers, hair salons, grocery stores, and travel providers are all known to offer a lower price to seniors.
+Even banks offer perks to seniors.
+TD offers monthly checking account fees discounts, National Bank offers a $3.95 account.

 Once you have some cash freed up and you’re committed to loosening your purse strings (at least a little!), there are plenty of great ways to spend your fun money: